-Bettergy was founded in 2008 to conceive, develop and commercialize innovative energy and environmental technologies for the military and the general public.
+Bettergy was founded in 2008 to conceive, develop and commercialize innovative energy and environmental technologies.
 Bettergy was originally formed as an energy storage technology company and in pursuit of better battery performance, Bettergy sought advances in membrane technology.
 This led to a greater understanding of nanopore structures and the development of novel membrane technologies.

 Bettergy has assembled a strong technical team, including eight Ph.D.’s as well as additional technical and administrative staff and several consultants.
 The team has a broad range of experience including in material synthesis, characterization, inorganic and polymer membrane fabrication, battery and fuel cell development and manufacturing.